 As the clinical development of epetraborole and any of our future product candidates progresses, we also expect to experience significant growth in the number of our employees and the scope of our operations, particularly in the areas of research, drug development, regulatory affairs and, if epetraborole or any future product candidate receives marketing approval, sales, marketing, and distribution.
 To manage our anticipated future growth, we must continue to implement and improve our managerial, operational, and financial systems, expand our facilities, and continue to recruit and train additional qualified personnel.
-Due to our limited financial resources and the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
+Due to our limited financial resources and the limited experience of our operations or recruit and train additional qualified personnel.
 The expansion of our operations may lead to significant costs and may divert our management and research and development resources.
 Any inability to manage growth could delay the execution of our business plans or disrupt our operations.